cproctor10/scoreboard/README.md

     Periodically, you should push your local commits to GitHub to keep your remote repository up-to-date.
 This is typically done at natural stopping points in your work, like at the end of the day or after completing a feature or fixing a bug:

     git push origin main

-    This command pushes your commits on the main branch to GitHub.

 ### Pull Before Pushing (when switching from machine to machine):